-1. What can we do to improve the performance of Informatica Aggregator Transformation ?
-(Informatica Interview Questions)_text]Answer :
+1. What can we do to improve the performance of Informatica Aggregator Transformation?

-Aggregator performance improves dramatically if records are sorted before passing to the aggregator and “sorted input” option under aggregator properties is checked.
-The record set should be sorted on those columns that are used in Group By operation.
+Answer: Aggregator performance improves dramatically if records are sorted before passing to the aggregator and “sorted input” option under aggregator properties is checked.
+The recordset should be sorted on those columns that are used in Group By operation.

 You may also read this article to know how to tune the performance of aggregator transformation.

-They have no inbuilt feature to build user interface where end user can see the transformed data.
-Informatica ETL tool “power center” has capability to manage, integrate and migrate enterprise data.3.
-Can we use mapping parameter or variables developed in one mapping into any other reusable transformation ?_text]Answer :
+They have no inbuilt feature to build user interface where an end-user can see the transformed data.
+Informatica ETL tool “power center” can manage, integrate and migrate enterprise data.

-Yes, we can use mapping parameter or variables into any other reusable transformation because it doesn’t have any mapplet.4.
-What do you understand by term role playing dimension ?_text]Answer :
+Yes, we can use the mapping parameter or variables into any other reusable transformation because it doesn’t have any mapplet.

-The dimensions that are used for playing diversified roles while remaining in the same database domain are known as role playing dimensions.5.
-What are the features of complex mapping ?_text]Answer :
+The dimensions that are used for playing diversified roles while remaining in the same database domain are known as role-playing dimensions.

 The features of complex mapping are: